ymwjbxxq/aws-api-gateway-websocket/README.md

 ![picture](https://github.com/ymwjbxxq/aws-api-gateway-websocket/blob/master/api.png)

-Each route must be associate with a lambda.
-The $defeault route should be used as a catch-all if the $request.body.action does not match the route.
+Each route must be associated with a lambda.
+For example, the $defeault route should be used as a catch-all if the $request.body.action does not match the route.

 ### How do I get set up? ###